-Chris slowly raises to a seated position up and exhales deeply.
-Clearly, he’s not into this.
-As my feelings are slowly crushed, I remembered I agreed to do whatever we wanted, so I can’t get my feelings hurt because he’s doing him.
-How ironic that as I’ve stressed about welcoming Chris back into “my space,” and it never occurred to me that although he’s never shown it before, he may need downtime, too.
+Chris slowly rises to a seated position up and exhales deeply.
+He’s clearly not into this.
+As my feelings got slowly crushed, I remembered I agreed to do whatever we wanted, so I couldn’t get my feelings hurt because Chris was doing him.
+How ironic that as I’ve stressed about welcoming Chris back into “my space,” it never occurred to me that although he’s never shown it before, he may need downtime, too.

 But girl, let’s be real.
 It stung a little.
 Previously, I would have inadvertently begun an argument because I felt undesirable or inadequate since he wanted to chill alone.
 But thanks to The Empath’s Survival Guide and the good ol’ Love Language Quiz, I felt clarity and control of my reaction, and I knew what to say for him to understand:

 “I need some quality time and cuddling, you know, physical touch,” I said.
 “I’ve missed you!”